SimNixyn/QDF-Patrol-Companion/README.md

 ## 🛡️ Overview

-QDF Patrol Companion is a companion Python application for Roblox QDF operatives that provides:
+QDF Patrol Companion is a Python-based companion tool for Roblox QDF operatives that provides:

 - Real-time DMR temperature/status monitoring via F9 log scraping.
 - Advanced integrity degradation simulations.
-- Intelligent estimation when log data is delayed.
+- Intelligent estimation logic when live data is delayed.
-- Meltdown audio alerts, countdowns, and visual warnings.
+- Meltdown alerts with synchronized audio and GUI feedback.
-- Secure access through group-based verification.
+- Secure group-based access control with antitamper systems.

 ---

-## ⚠️ Notice
+## ⚠️ Notices

-> This script contains **antitamper mechanisms** and will **only run if you are a member of the QDF Roblox group**.
+> ❗ **Restricted Use**: This script includes antitamper mechanisms and will **only run if you are a member of the QDF Roblox group**.
+Unauthorized use triggers deterrent responses and exits execution.
-> Unauthorized use will trigger deterrents.
+>
+> ❗ **Data Disclaimer**: All data presented, including temperature readings, integrity estimations, and meltdown predictions, is derived from in-game logs and estimation algorithms. **This data is not guaranteed to be 100% accurate**.
+It is provided for general operational awareness only.

 ---

 ## 🧠 Features

-- ✅ **Log Parsing**: Reads Roblox logs via F9 system to extract RPC and DMR data.
-- 🔥 **Live Temperature Tracking**: Displays live temperature updates and uses visual color cues.
-- ⏳ **Integrity Estimation**: Calculates and predicts reactor integ degradation rate over time.
+- ✅ **Live Log Parsing** – Extracts DMR status and temp values from Roblox F9 logs.
+- 🌡️ **Color-coded Temp Display** – Updates GUI with live temperature in Kelvin.
+- 📉 **Reactor Integrity Simulation** – Simulates degradation based on thermal thresholds.
+- 🧠 **Estimation Engine** – Predicts state when logs lag or data is missing.
-- 🔊 **Music Integration**: Plays custom music during meltdown phases.
+- 🎵 **Meltdown Music** – Custom music triggers during critical phases.
-- 🛑 **Antitamper & Authentication**: Prevents script use by unauthorized users.
+- 🛡️ **Tamper Protection** – Script only executes if group membership is verified.
-- 🧪 **Debug Mode**: Enables experimental features for developers.
+- 🧪 **Debug Mode** – Enables verbose output and experimental utilities.

 ---

-## 🖥️ Requirements
+## 📦 Requirements

-Ensure the following Python packages are installed (automatically handled by the script):
+These packages are installed automatically on first run:

 - `tkinter`
 - `pygame`